tianxing02/MemOS-Docs/content/en/modules/model_backend.md

 ---
 title: LLMs and Embeddings
-desc: "A practical guide to configuring and using Large Language Models (LLM) and Embedders in **MemOS**. "
+desc: "A practical guide to configuring and using Large Language Models (LLM) and Embedders in **MemOS**."
 ---

 ## Overview <a id="overview"></a>